salman-accuknox/trufflehog-testing/README.md

 #trufflehog-testing

-This is for ci/cd pipeline scanning testing
+This is for ci/cd pipeline secret scanning